parasagrawal71/Web-and-Mobile-App-Development-HandBook/Git/Branching Convention that I follow.md

 __Branching Model that I follow:-__
 * The main branches:-
-	- master(protected, I can only commit & push in this branch and merge any branch into master)
+	- master(protected, I can only commit & push in this branch and I can only merge any branch into master)
-	- develop(protected, I can only commit & push in this branch and merge any branch into develop after review)
+	- develop(protected, I can only commit & push in this branch and I can only merge any branch into develop after review)

 * Supporting branches:-
 	- Feature branches